-I would like to share this article from Italia Living that was written by Kinzica Sorrenti on March 18, 2015.
+I would like to share this article on Tuscany from Italia Living that was written by Kinzica Sorrentino in March 2015.
 Great information to save and check off as each destination is explored.

-Tuscany offers many different experiences, on one hand there are the art cities such as Florence, Siena, Pisa, and Lucca, on the other there’s the countryside with its towns, villages, hills, castles and vineyards.
-One of the best things about Tuscany is getting lost in the small roads of the territory and discover new hidden gems: beautiful and ancient towns where we can feel a different atmosphere from everywhere else in the world.
-If you don’t know from where to start, here you’ll find a list of 37 charming small towns that boast the Bandiera Arancione.
+Tuscany offers many different experiences, on one hand, there are the art cities such as Florence, Siena, Pisa, and Lucca, on the other, there’s the countryside with its towns, villages, hills, castles, and vineyards.
+One of the best things about Tuscany is getting lost on the small roads.
+Here is a list of several charming towns to get you started.

 These are the top 2015 small towns in Tuscany that you should include in your itinerary.
 What was good in 2015 is, in my mind, a good list for any year you are going to visit Tuscany!

 2. Barberino Val d Elsa (Firenze) Barberino Val d Elsa is a beautiful

-7. Casteinuovo Berardenga (Siena) Castelnuovo Berardenga is located in the southern area of Chianti Classico, not so far from Siena.
+7. Castelnuovo Berardenga (Siena) Castelnuovo is located in the southern area of Chianti Classico, not so far from Siena.
 It was built in 1366 as the stronghold of Siena because of its strategical position on the border of the Sienese land.

 8. Castelnuovo di Val di Cecina (Pisa) This small town surrounded by oak forests is not on the usual Tuscan tourist trail but that is a benefit as you can enjoy the peaceful surroundings and experience life in a rural unspoiled Tuscan town.